pydoit/doit/doc/developer.rst

 Collect all task-dependencies for every task. task-dependencies can come from 3 sources.

 #.
-A task generator that return maultiple subtasks creates a dumb task with no action that depends on all subtasks.
+A task generator that return multiple sub-tasks creates a dumb task with no action that depends on all sub-tasks.

 #.
-A task-dependency explicit defined in the 'dependecies' as ":<dependends-on-task_name>".
+A task-dependency explicit defined in the 'dependencies' as ":<depends-on-task_name>".

 #.
 A file-dependency where the file is also a target from another task.
-If task-B dependends on file-TA and file-TA is a target of task-A, task-B depends on task-A. Or task-A is a task-dependency of task-B.
+If task-B depends on file-TA and file-TA is a target of task-A, task-B depends on task-A. Or task-A is a task-dependency of task-B.

 Filter selected tasks